 Furniture moving can be done by most flooring installers at additional cost.

 Items that installers can not move include pool tables, grandfather clocks, antiques, electronics, water beds, and valuables.

 Step 5 - Review Line by Line List of Materials & Labor Need for Floor Installation

-Be sure to get a line by line list of items included both for materials and labor needed and review them with your installation professional.
+Be sure to get a line-by-line list of items included both for materials and labor needed and review them with your installation professional.

-Realize that, if your existing flooring need to be removed the same day as your installation, there may be unexpected costs for floor prep associated with that situation, so be sure to discuss your specific situation.
+Realize that, if your existing flooring needs to be removed the same day as your installation, there may be unexpected costs for floor prep associated with that situation, so be sure to discuss your specific situation.
 All in all, the better you prepare, the smoother your installation will go.